RUBi-ZA/MODE-TASK/docs/source/pca_tut.rst

 	mds.py -t Tutorial/md_01_noWAT.xtc -p Tutorial/complex.pdb -ag CA -dt rmsd

-Output files include 2D plot of first 3 PCs.
-Which can be visualize using xmgrace as described earlier.
+Output files include 2D plot of first three PCs which can be visualized using xmgrace as described earlier.

 .. figure:: ../img/mmds1.png
    :align: center

-   Fig: plot of PC1 and PC2
+   plot of PC1 and PC2

 .. figure:: ../img/mmds2.png
    :align: center

-   Fig: plot of PC1 and PC3
+   plot of PC1 and PC3

 t-SNE on a MD trajectory
 -------------------------------